RoboJackets/software-training-old/assignments/week_2/exercise_2_3/exercise_2_3.md

 ### Decimal To Hex Tips

-There is an elegant exploit to convert from decimal to hex.
+There is a straight forward way to convert from decimal to hex.
 Let us say we have the number
 ```
 0x2A7 = 7 * 16^0 + 10 * 16^1 + 2*16^2 = 7 + 160 + 512 = 679
 ```